puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 ####Comparing environments

-The `puppet preview` command compiles, compares, and asserts a baseline catalog and a preview catalog for a node.
+The `puppet preview` command compiles, compares, and asserts a baseline catalog and a preview catalog for one or several node.
 This node must have checked in with the master at least one time prior to running `preview`, so that the node's facts are available to the master.
-The compilation of the baseline catalog takes place in the environment configured for the node.
-The compilation of the preview catalog takes place in the environment designated by `--preview_env`.
+The compilation of the baseline catalog takes place in the environment configured for the node (unless overridden with the option `--baseline_environment`).
+The compilation of the preview catalog takes place in the environment designated by `--preview_environment`.
 The following code will generate a preview for the preview environment named 'future_production' on the node 'mynode'.

 ~~~
-puppet preview --preview_env future_production mynode
+puppet preview --preview_environment future_production mynode
 ~~~

 ####Validating a migration

-When you run the preview compilation, you can turn on extra migration validation using `--migrate`.
+When you run the preview compilation, you can turn on extra migration validation using `--migrate 3.8/4.0`.
 This turns on extra validations of future compatibility, flagging Puppet code that needs to be reviewed.
 This feature was introduced to help with the migration from the 3.x parser to the 4.x parser.
-To use this feature, `--preview_env` must reference an environment configured to use the future parser in its `environment.conf`, while the baseline environment must be configured to use the current (3.x) parser.
+To use this feature, `--preview_environment` must reference an environment configured to use the future parser in its `environment.conf`, while the baseline environment must be configured to use the current (3.x) parser.

+Note that the `--migrate 3.8/4.0` option is not available when using PE >= 4.0.0.

 ~~~
-puppet preview --preview_env future_production --migrate mynode
+puppet preview --preview_environment future_production --migrate 3.8/4.0 mynode
 ~~~

 ####Checking backwards-compatible changes